AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/c-overview.md

 The IPS (Image Production System) Web Service API enables external applications and third-party developers to programmatically access IPS assets and functionality.

  This reference guide contains and defines all the services, methods, and data types used by the IPS Web Service API.
-It has been specifically tested for compatibility with Java (using the Apache Axis2 library), Adobe Flex, and Microsoft .NET.
+It has been tested for compatibility with Java™ (using the Apache Axis2 library), Adobe Flex, and Microsoft® .NET.

 ## Standards and protocols {#section-d85e71e44b7f432b9c65ce6ca45b7157}

 The IPS API uses standard SOAP and HTTP protocols and is compatible with any client that conforms to these standards.
-Additional testing helps ensure the API is compatible with Java (using the Apache Axis2 library), Adobe Flex, and Microsoft .NET.
+Additional testing helps ensure that the API is compatible with Java™ (using the Apache Axis2 library), Adobe Flex, and Microsoft® .NET.

 >[!MORELIKETHIS]
 >